How do I register for the exam?

-You should register to take the qualifying exam during the semester you are taking ACCT 2020.
+You should register to take the Entrance exam during the semester you are taking ACCT 2020.
 If you are a transfer student and have already taken and passed, with a C or better, ACCT 2010 and ACCT 2020 (ACCT 2301 and ACCT 2302 at most Texas Community Colleges) then you can register for the exam your first semester at UNT.
 Space and dates are limited.

-If you plan to take ACCT 2010 and ACCT 2020 (or just ACCT 2020) during the Summer, then you can register to take the qualifying exam during the Summer to allow you to take ACCT 3110 in the Fall.
+If you plan to take ACCT 2010 and ACCT 2020 (or just ACCT 2020) during the Summer, then you can register to take the Entrance exam during the Summer to allow you to take ACCT 3110 in the Fall.

-ADDITIONAL NOTE: If you take the qualifying exam while you are taking ACCT 2020 and pass, allowing you to take ACCT 3110, but fail to complete ACCT 2020 with a C or better, you will NOT BE ALLOWED TO TAKE ACCT 3110 – even though you passed the exam.
+ADDITIONAL NOTE: If you take the Entrance exam while you are taking ACCT 2020 and pass, allowing you to take ACCT 3110, but fail to complete ACCT 2020 with a C or better, you will NOT BE ALLOWED TO TAKE ACCT 3110 – even though you passed the exam.